perceptimatic/faetarspeech/index.md

 By focusing multiple research groups on a single corpus of this kind, we aim to gain deeper insights into these problems than can be achieved otherwise.

 ***The challenge phase (during which the test decodings are embargoed) has been extended in order to ensure that researchers have ample time to develop adequate systems.
-Please check back for further updates.***
+As of August 19th, 2025, we have also posted several notes about our own explorations of what makes this data set so difficult.
+See [Why is This Problem So Hard?](#why-is-this-problem-so-hard) below.***

 ## The Faetar Language